KRVPerera/sense/docs/SERVER.md

 2. **Add InfluxDB Data Source**

-   - Click on the gear icon (⚙️) in the left sidebar to open the "Settings" menu.
    - Select "Data Sources."
    - Click on "Add your first data source."
    - Choose "InfluxDB" from the list of available data sources.